Wireless earbuds

 Coupled with only average levels of noise isolation (and no active noise cancellation), these aren’t the best-sounding wireless earbuds by quite some margin.
 That’s a bit disappointing for the price, but not entirely surprising given they’re marketed at active users rather than audiophiles.

 In a world that’s moving to USB C, Apple (owner of the Beats brand) has insisted on putting a Lightning socket on the charging case.
-That’s great if you own an iPhone, not so much if you have pretty much anything else and need to carry around a different charger.
+Given that not even the latest iPhones have those any more, I expect this to change in the next update.

 Still, if you’re looking for earbuds that can handle tough travel days and sweaty workouts, and have enough battery life to get you through the longest plane rides, the Beats Powerbeats Pros are definitely worth a look.